 Include a brief description about what happened and the name of the user.
 A bug report includes additional information that will help us to investigate the incident.
 For instructions on how to submit a bug report, see Reporting a bug.

 If there is a host present in the Session and they witnessed the person’s actions, they may already have taken steps to remove them.
 If not, you can report the person’s action to the host.
 To determine if there are any hosts in your Session, open your menu or tablet, and then select Users.
 Hosts have the word Host included on their user tile:

 Identification of a host on the Users page

-A host also has a star displayed underneath their name tag:
+A host also has a crown displayed above their name tag:

-Star icon below a user’s name tag to identify them as a host
+Crown icon above a user’s name tag to identify them as a host

 You can use the ENGAGE camera to document the user’s activity.
 For more instructions, see Taking a picture with the ENGAGE camera.
 If you are familiar with any recording tools on your device, you can also use those.